 In spite of the definitive National Lung Screening Trial (NLST) and U.S. Preventive Services Task Force (USPSTF) guidelines recommending screening, CT lung-cancer screening is still not widespread.
 This is partly due to the inefficiency of screening.
 To make screening more efficient, Dr. Katki conducts research on the use of risk calculations to better identify those who would benefit the most from lung screening and to propose risk-based management options during the course of screening.

-Dr. Katki developed validated individualized risk models for lung cancer incidence (LCRAT: Lung Cancer Risk Assessment Tool) and mortality (LCDRAT: Lung Cancer Death Risk Assessment Tool).
+- Dr. Katki developed validated individualized risk models for lung cancer incidence (LCRAT: Lung Cancer Risk Assessment Tool) and mortality (LCDRAT: Lung Cancer Death Risk Assessment Tool).
 He and Dr. Li Cheung developed the LYFS-CT (Life-Years From Screening-CT) model for individualized life-gained from screening, which incorporates life-expectancy.
 Using these models to select ever-smokers at highest risk should improve screening effectiveness and efficiency, and identifies more high-benefit racial/ethnic minorities versus current USPSTF guidelines.
-To empower doctors and patients with risk information needed to decide about undergoing screening, Dr. Katki collaborates with Dr. William Klein to improve the NCI lung cancer screening risk tool, the Risk-based NLST Outcomes Tool (RNOT).
+To empower doctors and patients with risk information needed to decide about undergoing screening, Dr. Katki is collaborating with Dr. William Klein (DCCPS) to improve the NCI lung cancer screening risk tool, the Risk-based NLST Outcomes Tool (RNOT).
 In addition, Dr. Katki’s models are the computational engine for a prediction-based online lung screening tool and the EPIC EHR clinical decision support intervention.

-- The R package lcmodels estimates risk from nine published lung cancer models: LCRAT, LCDRAT, Bach, PLCOM2012, Spitz, Hoggart, LLP, LLPi, and Pittsburgh.
-The R package lcrisks provides the risk calculators that are used by RNOT.
+- The R package lcmodels estimates risk from ten published lung cancer prediction models: LCRAT, LCDRAT, LYFS-CT, Bach, PLCOM2012, Spitz, Hoggart, LLP, LLPi, and Pittsburgh.
+The R package lcrisks provides the risk calculators that are used by RNOT and screenlc.com.

-Dr. Katki is conducting research on a Markov model for updating individual lung cancer risk with CT image findings (either radiologic features or AI algorithm score) during the course of screening.
+- Dr. Katki and Dr. Hilary Robbins developed a Markov model, LCRAT+CT, that updates individual lung cancer risk with CT image findings (either radiologic features or AI algorithm score) during the course of screening.
 This model may be useful to extend screening intervals for those at sufficiently low risk of developing lung cancer.

 Risk Models for Epidemiology

-Dr. Katki is interested in developing models for individualized risk estimation.
+Dr. Katki is interested in developing models for individualized risk estimation, for example:

-Dr. Katki has developed risk models for screening data, where some disease is already present at baseline (left-censored), some disease occurs between consecutive visits (interval censored), and some disease is unknown if it was prevalent or incident.
+- Drs.
+Katki and Cheung developed risk models for screening data, where some disease is already present at baseline (left-censored), some disease occurs between consecutive visits (interval censored), and some disease is unknown if it was prevalent or incident.
 These models, the logistic-Weibull and logistic-Cox models, can be accessed as part of R package PImixture.
 The models allow sampling weights.

-He has helped develop methods and software for calculating absolute risk for case-cohort studies, or case-control studies nested within cohorts (also known as “two-phase sampling”) which is in the R package NestedCohort.
+- Dr. Katki has helped develop methods and software for calculating absolute risk for case-cohort studies, or case-control studies nested within cohorts (also known as “two-phase sampling”), which is in the R package NestedCohort.

-Dr. Katki is conducting research on improving the external validity of epidemiologic cohort analyses by including data from nationally representative surveys.
+- Drs.
+Katki and Graubard are conducting research on improving the external validity of epidemiologic cohort analyses by including data from nationally representative surveys.

-Dr. Katki is interested all aspects of evaluating the potential of new biomarkers for clinical use.
+Dr. Katki is interested in all aspects of evaluating the potential of new biomarkers for clinical use.

-In particular, he has done research quantify risk stratification, the ability of a test or model to separate those at high-risk from those at low-risk.
-His metric, Mean Risk Stratification (MRS), is the average change in a person’s risk that is revealed by using a risk model or test.
+- In particular, he has done research to quantify risk stratification, the ability of a test or model to separate those at high risk from those at low risk.
+His metric—mean risk stratification (MRS)—is the average change in a person’s risk that is revealed by using a risk model or test.
 MRS better compares tests across populations with different disease prevalence by interpreting the area under the ROC curve (AUC) in the context of prevalence.
 He has used MRS to compare the risk stratification from cervical screening tests and risk models to identify who in a family carries a variation in BRCA1/2.
 The MRS web tool is part of the Biomarker Tools Suite.

-Dr. Katki has developed methods for calculating diagnostic accuracy and agreement statistics under verification bias, when one test is conducted on only a sub-sample of specimens, in R package CompareTests.
+- Dr. Katki also has developed methods for calculating diagnostic accuracy and agreement statistics under verification bias, when one test is conducted on only a sub-sample of specimens, in R package CompareTests.

 Dr. Katki is developing risk-based approaches to help propose screening programs for variants in high-risk genes, such as for BRCA1 and BRCA2.